borisf/borisf.github.io/index.md

 At Google, I guide companies on:
 * Google Play integrations - Billing, Multi Platform and Android Vitals.
-* Android APIs and Linux internals - Memory, Build and ANR optimizations.
+* Android APIs and Linux internals - Android Build (AGP) and Memory optimizations.

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.